mamajumder/usa-crime/README.md

 Before running this make sure packages `ggplot2`, `dplyr`, `scales` and `ggmap` are already installed.
 The `ggmap` package is used to obtain the statewise map data.

 The application is deployed on RStudio.
-You can view the application [here](https://mahbub.shinyapps.io/usa-crime/)
+You can view the application [here](https://mahbub.shinyapps.io/usa-crime/).

+The purpose of this project is to demonstrate how shiny application can be used for exploratory data analysis.
+It was described in one of the classes taught in the course [Introduction to Data Science](http://www.unomaha.edu/mahbubulmajumder/data-science/fall-2014/index.html).